Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 In welcoming comments, Patricia Davidson, dean of Johns Hopkins School of Nurses, spoke of how ethical practice is critical for improving health care, especially with the move to person-centered care.
 She reminded us of the moral imperative to address entrenched health disparities, including access to care, and urged each of us to summon our own courageous leadership as we advocate for patients and families and question “entrenched beliefs.”

 ANA President Pam Cipriano gave an overview of the Code of Ethics for Nurses, which articulates the ethical obligations and duties of every nurse.
 The Code binds us together, according to President Cipriano, no matter what practice setting we work in, or job title we hold.
-It is our nonnegotiable ethical […]
+It is our nonnegotiable ethical standard, […]

 2016-11-21T13:02:22-05:00June 17th, 2015|career, Ethics, Nursing, nursing perspective|0 Comments